- When is Daylight Saving Time 2023: It started at 2 a.m. on Sunday, March 12, and ends at 2 a.m. on Sunday, November 5.

-- It’s estimated that daylight saving time costs the U.S. at least $430 million annually.
+- Some research has estimated that Daylight Saving Time costs the U.S. at least $430 million annually

 Does Daylight Saving Time Actually Save Energy?

-Daylight saving time was first introduced in the United States during World War I, and it returned during World War II — then known as “war time.”
-It wasn’t formalized until 1966, with the passage of the Uniform Time Act.
-Conclusions on whether or not daylight saving time actually saves energy — ostensibly the entire reason it was created — are mixed.
+The United States followed Germany in adopting Daylight Saving Time in 1918 during World War I, but it wasn’t formalized until 1966 with the passage of the Uniform Time Act.
+Conclusions on whether or not Daylight Saving Time actually saves energy — ostensibly the entire reason it was created — are mixed.

 A 2008 study with Indiana residents found turning the clocks forward an hour increased energy use rather than conserving it.
-Plus, due to the associated health risks of turning clocks forward, worker productivity likely decreases, too.
+Plus, there is evidence that worker productivity decreases when employees are robbed of an hour of sleep in the spring.

 - Don't Buy a Car at a Dealership on This Day of the Week

 - Grant Cardone: Here's How Wealthy People Invest Their Money for Retirement